-- 1 w - 2 Operations are all the activities required to transform inputs into outputs (products and services). - 3 Outbound Logistics include all the activities required to collect, store, and distribute the output. - 4 Marketing and Sales activities inform clients about services, induce clients to purchase them, and facilitate their purchase. - 5 Service includes all the activities required to keep the service working effectively for the client after being appointed for delivery of service. - Procurement is the acquisition of inputs, or resources, for the organisation. - 2 Human Resource Management consists of all activities involved in recruiting, hiring, training, developing, compensating and (if necessary) dismissing or laying off personnel. - Technological Development pertains to the equipment, hardware, software, procedures and technical knowledge brought to bear in the firm's transformation of inputs into outputs. - 4 Infrastructure serves the company's needs and ties its various parts together, it consists of functions or departments such as accounting, legal, finance, planning, public affairs, government relations, quality assurance and general management.
+- 1 Inbound Logistics involve relationships with suppliers and include all the activities required to receive, store and disseminate inputs. - 2 Operations are all the activities required to transform inputs into outputs (products and services). - 3 Outbound Logistics include all the activities required to collect, store, and distribute the output. - 4 Marketing and Sales activities inform clients about services, induce clients to purchase them, and facilitate their purchase. - 5 Service includes all the activities required to keep the service working effectively for the client after being appointed for delivery of service. - 1 Procurement is the acquisition of inputs, or resources, for the organisation. - 2 Human Resource Management consists of all activities involved in recruiting, hiring, training, developing, compensating and (if necessary) dismissing or laying off personnel. - Technological Development pertains to the equipment, hardware, software, procedures and technical knowledge brought to bear in the firm's transformation of inputs into outputs. - 4 Infrastructure serves the company's needs and ties its various parts together, it consists of functions or departments such as accounting, legal, finance, planning, public affairs, government relations, quality assurance and general management.